 Keep caring for your lawn.

 Most people give up on their lawns once summer is over.
 This can result in them becoming unkempt and ugly.
-As a result, most people don’t want to spend their time in the garden over the winter because it looks like a mess.
+As a result, most people would rather not spend their time in the garden over the winter because it looks like a mess.

 You can stop your garden from growing out by keeping up with its maintenance in autumn.
-Keep mowing your lawn whilst the weather is still reasonably warm, and try to keep on top of leaves and debris from plants and trees.
+Keep mowing your lawn while the weather is still reasonably warm, and try to stay on top of leaves and debris from plants and trees.

 You can follow these tips to help prepare your garden for winter.
-Some people prefer to mulch up leaves by mowing over them because it can help to make the soil more fertile.
-However, if you’re still using your lawn in winter, you may find that this looks unsightly.
+Some people like to mow over leaves to make the soil more fertile.
+However, if you’re still using your lawn in winter, you may find that the area looks unsightly.

 Invest in some outdoor heating.